SpeedyWeather/SpeedyWeather.jl/docs/src/particles.md

 which would output every 3 hours (the default).
-This output frequency might be slightly adjusted depending on the time step of the dynamics to output every `n` time steps (an `@info` is thrown if that is the case).
+This output frequency might be slightly adjusted depending on the time step of the dynamics to output every `n` time steps (an `@info` is thrown if that is the case), see [Schedules](@ref).
 Further options on compression are available as keyword arguments `ParticleTracker(spectral_grid, keepbits=15)` for example.
 The callback is then added after the model is created

 ```@example particle_tracker
 particle_advection = ParticleAdvection2D(spectral_grid)